CivicActions/accessibility/Onboarding.md

 # Onboarding in an Accessibility Positive Workplace - DRAFT

+To ensure that there is committment throughout the organization is accessibility, we need to ensure that team members are educated on accessibility, because this cannot be assumed.
+As a digital agency, our focus is on web accessibility.
+Making our content accessible is a key part of customer centred design.
+A basic understanding of accessibility issues is important for all staff because it allows our team to work more effectively together.
+1/5 people have a disability, so there is a good chance that in an organization our size that not everyone percieves, operates or understands content the same way.

 ## Pre-workshop

 ### Ask new hires to watch 2 short videos from this list: